Supporting Social/Emotional Needs at Home during COVID19

 - Toolbox Tools: You may print off the poster with all the tools for display, or make your own.

-- We are resilient: In March, Mrs. Wright delivered classroom lessons on resilience.
-Students learned that resilience (the ability to bounce back from difficult things) is something they can build.
-We talked about the meaning of the word resilience and how a bouncy ball has much more resilience than a bowling ball.
+- We are resilient: Students learn that resilience (the ability to bounce back from difficult things) is something they can build.
+We talk about the meaning of the word resilience and how a bouncy ball has much more resilience than a bowling ball.
 By engaging in activities that make our heart smile, make our brains or physical bodies stronger, or help us feel connected to others, we become more resilient.
-The students brainstormed things they like to do in each of the 4 categories.
+The students brainstorm things they like to do in each of the 4 categories.
 It would be worth another brainstorm session at home to include activities that are available during the stay-home order.
 Learn more about teaching children resilience and download activities here.

 - Restorative Practices: When conflict arises, as it's bound to in any family, use the 5 restorative questions to make things right.